St Marylebone Grammar School: Closure

 Soon after headmaster Patrick Hutton (formerly head of English at St Paul's School) arrived in 1970, the Inner London Education Authority (ILEA) proposed to merge SMGS with the local secondary modern school, Rutherford School, later part of North Westminster School.
 ILEA itself came into conflict with the new Conservative government, whose secretary of state for education Margaret Thatcher took an interest in SMGS.
 By 1981, however, SMGS had closed.

 Current use of buildings

-The former science block continues in educational use as the Cosway Street Centre, part of City of Westminster College.
+The former science block continued in educational use as the Cosway Street Centre, part of City of Westminster College, but was later demolished.
 The main school building consisted of the original school building on Marylebone Road and two later wings in Lisson Grove; the Lisson Grove buildings were demolished and replaced with an office block.
-The original building is Grade II listed and remains intact; it is now part of Abercorn School.
+The original building is Grade II listed and remains intact.
+From 2002 to 2024 it was part of Abercorn School.

-Notable old boys

 Former pupils of the school are known as Old Philologians.